 How confident are you that advancing your career in this organisation would be compatible with your personal needs and responsibilities?

-When it comes to discussing additional support with their line managers, more than three-quarters of non-disabled staff feel at ease.
-However, a lower percentage, less than two-thirds, among disabled staff share the same level of comfort in such conversations.
-Knowing what additional support is needed can be difficult as it can come in many different forms.
+When it comes to discussing additional support with their line managers, three-quarters of non-disabled staff feel at ease.
+However, a lower percentage, two-thirds, among disabled staff share the same level of comfort in such conversations.
+Knowing what additional support is needed can be difficult, as it can come in many different forms.
 From person to person, what this additional support looks like can be very different.
-For example, one respondent remarked that,

-It's listening to experiences such as these that help enable you to understand where your staff needs support!
+It’s listening to experiences through the collection of stakeholder feedback that help enable you to understand where your staff needs support!

 How comfortable do you feel discussing additional support or special arrangements with your line manager?